Explaining predictions, recommendations, and other AI output to users is critical for building trust. This chapter covers:

 In select cases, there’s no benefit to including any kind of explanation in the user interface.
 If the way an AI works fits a common mental model and matches user expectations for function and reliability, then there may not be anything to explain in the interaction.
 For example, if a cell phone camera automatically adjusts to lighting, it would be distracting to describe when and how that happens as you’re using it.
 It’s also wise to avoid explanations that would reveal proprietary techniques or private data.
 However, before abandoning explanations for these reasons, consider using partial explanations and weigh the impact on user trust.

 In other situations, it makes sense, or is required by law, to give a complete explanation — one so detailed that a third party could replicate the results.
 For example, in software used by the government to sentence criminals, it would be reasonable to expect complete disclosure of every detail of the system.
 Nothing less than total accountability would be sufficient for a fair, contestable decision.
-Another case for complete explanation is when AI is part of open-source software that is intended to be used by others.
-If you are required to give a complete explanation of your model, there are additional considerations for protecting private data that may have been used to train the model.

 Think about how an explanation for each critical interaction could decrease, maintain, or increase trust.
 Then, decide which situations need explanations, and what kind.
 The best explanation is likely a partial one.